awesomemotive/wp101plugin/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Minor fix to ensure the actively-playing video title is bold.

 = 2.0 =
 * Added the ability to selectively choose which videos appear in the list.
 * Added the ability to add your own custom videos to the list.